belgianbeer/tzdiff/README.md

 Tzdiff works with the following operating systems.

-* OS X / FreeBSD / NetBSD / OpenBSD (It may work on DragonFly BSD.)
+* macOS / FreeBSD / NetBSD / OpenBSD (It may work on DragonFly BSD.)
 * Debian / Ubuntu / CentOS and many Linux distros
 * Windows subsystem for Linux